by Nebula Haze

-- Perfect for growing 1-2 plants
+Perfect for growing 1-2 plants

-Get 1-8 ounces/plant (harvest yields depend mostly on two things: how big you grow your plant and the light intensity you provide to the buds during the flowering stage)
+  Get 1-3 ounces/plant (harvest yields depend on strain, how big you grow your plant and the light intensity you provide to the buds during the flowering stage)

   - High quality bud since the plant is fed hydroponically